Sports in Florida: Soccer

 Florida is home to two professional soccer franchises who compete in Major League Soccer (MLS): Orlando City SC (since 2015) and Inter Miami CF (since 2020).
 Former MLS franchises in Florida include the Tampa Bay Mutiny (1996 to 2001) and the Miami Fusion (1998 to 2001).

 Prior to MLS, Florida was previously represented in the original FIFA-backed, major professional North American Soccer League (NASL) by the Tampa Bay Rowdies and Fort Lauderdale Strikers.
 The Rowdies drew good crowds at Tampa Stadium, and won the Soccer Bowl in 1975.
 The Strikers franchise was originally based in Miami, and nicknamed the Toros (1972 to 1976) before moving to nearby Fort Lauderdale, Florida prior to the 1977 season.
 The franchise played their home matches at the Orange Bowl and Lockhart Stadium, and made two Soccer Bowl appearances: losing in 1974 and 1980.
 Notable NASL footballers who played in Florida include Rodney Marsh (Rowdies) and German legend Gerd Müller (Strikers).
 The NASL folded in 1984, leaving the United States without a top-level soccer league until Major League Soccer (MLS) began play in 1996.

+The Tampa Bay Rowdies Stadium, AI Lang Stadium, is being demolished and being turned into an outdoor amphitheater.
+They are planning on a four-story, 1,100-car parking garage, a 50,000-square-foot conference center with ground level retail with an open vista of the water.

 After over a decade without an MLS team, Orlando City SC joined the league in 2015 after five seasons as a second-level team.
-The team played its first two MLS seasons at the venue now known as Camping World Stadium before opening Orlando City Stadium, now known as Exploria Stadium, in 2017.
+The team played its first two MLS seasons at the venue now known as Camping World Stadium before opening Orlando City Stadium, now known as Inter&Co Stadium, in 2017.
 Orlando City's reserve side, Orlando City B, began play in the league now known as the USL Championship in 2016, suspended play after the 2017 season, and resumed play in 2019 as a founding member of the third-level USL League One.
-Orlando City would withdraw City B from League One after the 2020 season; City B did not play in the 2021 season, but will resume in 2022 as a founding member of another third-level league, MLS Next Pro.
+Orlando City would withdraw City B from League One after the 2020 season; City B did not play in the 2021 season, but resumed play in 2022 as a founding member of another third-level league, MLS Next Pro.
 In 2016, the Orlando Pride, operated by Orlando City, began play in the National Women's Soccer League.
-They have played at the same venue as their parent club throughout their history ever since.
+They have played at the same venue as their parent club throughout their history.
+In 2025, Inter&Co Stadium had hosted a new FC series, to celebrate its 10-year anniversary, which included matches against major Brazilian soccer clubs: Atlético Mineiro, São Paulo and Cruzeiro.